The Right To Counsel

 Defend yourself against serious criminal charges that could affect you for the rest of your life.
-Attorney Frank Jackson has over 30 years of criminal law experience, as both a prosecutor and a criminal defense lawyer.
-He can defend people charged with drug crimes, sex crimes, violent crimes, property crimes, white-collar crimes, and other serious criminal charges.
-Located in Dallas, Texas, he defends people throughout North Texas, including those in Ft.
-Worth, Plano, Allen, Denton, Frisco, and McKinney.
+Attorney Frank Jackson has over 50 years of criminal law experience as both a prosecutor and a criminal defense lawyer.
+He can defend people charged with drug crimes, sex offences, violent crimes, property crimes, white collar crimes and other serious criminal charges.
+Based in Dallas, he defends people throughout North Texas, including those in Fort Worth, Plano, Allen, Denton, Frisco and McKinney.

-If you are suspected of, investigated for or accused of a crime, it is important that you retain the services of an experienced criminal defense lawyer to fight for you throughout the criminal justice process.
-Contact Law Offices of Frank Jackson in Dallas, TX, today to schedule a consultation with a criminal defense attorney to discuss your case.
+If you are suspected of, are being investigated for or have been accused of a crime, then it is important that you retain the services of an experienced criminal defense lawyer to fight for you throughout the criminal justice process.
+Contact the Law Offices of Frank Jackson in Dallas today to schedule a consultation with a criminal defense attorney to discuss your case.

-Two Constitutional amendments, the Fifth and Sixth, guarantee criminal suspects the right to legal counsel.
+Two Fifth and Sixth Amendments guarantee criminal suspects the right to legal counsel.
 Both grant this right, but under different circumstances.

-The Sixth Amendment says that someone accused of a crime has the right to counsel to defend him or her in criminal prosecutions.
+The Sixth Amendment says that someone who is accused of a crime has the right to counsel to defend them in criminal prosecutions.
 Court decisions have established that the assistance of counsel must also be effective.

 The Sixth Amendment guarantee applies to anyone facing federal criminal charges.
 The 14th Amendment and some state constitutions also afford this right to anyone facing state felony charges or misdemeanor charges when conviction could result in incarceration.

-Broadly, the Sixth Amendment means that at the point when the government takes an officially adversarial position against someone in “judicial proceedings,” the defendant may not be questioned or face adversarial proceedings without his or her attorney present, unless the defendant has legally waived that right.
+Broadly, the Sixth Amendment means that at the point when the government takes an officially adversarial position against someone in “judicial proceedings,” the defendant may not be questioned or face adversarial proceedings without their attorney present unless the defendant has legally waived that right.

-Normally once a crime has been charged the defendant’s lawyer must be there for “critical confrontations” and “critical stages” of the process.
-This includes interrogation, lineup, a probable cause hearing, arraignment, a plea hearing, felony trial, misdemeanor trial (where jail time could be imposed), sentencing, and appeal (if by right).
-The Sixth Amendment right also gives juvenile defendants the right to a lawyer at delinquency hearings.
+Normally, once a crime has been charged, the defendant’s lawyer must be there for “critical confrontations” and “critical stages” of the process.
+This includes interrogation, lineup, a probable cause hearing, arraignment, a plea hearing, a felony trial, a misdemeanor trial (where jail time could be imposed), sentencing and appeal (if by right).
+The Sixth Amendment also gives juvenile defendants the right to a lawyer at delinquency hearings.

 Once the right to counsel has attached, the state cannot interfere with the defendant’s right to seek counsel and must honor the right.

 The landmark U.S. Supreme Court case of Miranda v.
-Arizona found an implied right to counsel in the Fifth Amendment to protect a defendant’s right not to incriminate him or herself during custodial interrogation.
-In other words, you have a right to an attorney when you are in police custody facing questioning, whether or not an actual crime has been charged.
+Arizona found an implied right to counsel in the Fifth Amendment to protect defendants’ right to not incriminate themselves during custodial interrogation.
+In other words, you have a right to an attorney when you are in police custody facing questioning, regardless of whether an actual crime has been charged.
 The police must inform you of this right, and if you assert it, questioning must stop until your lawyer is present.

-Just as a criminal defendant has the right to an attorney, he or she also has the right to self-representation.
-To do so, a defendant must be able to prove to the judge that he or she is competent (meaning that the person has the requisite mental capacity) to waive the right to counsel knowingly, intelligently and voluntarily.
+Just as a criminal defendant has the right to an attorney, they also have the right to self-representation.
+To exercise this right, a defendant must be able to prove to the judge that they are competent (meaning that the person has the requisite mental capacity) to waive the right to counsel knowingly, intelligently and voluntarily.

 It is important to begin working with an attorney as soon as possible in the criminal process, even if you have not been formally charged with a crime.
-To learn more about your legal rights, contact Law Offices of Frank Jackson in Dallas, TX, today to schedule a consultation with a criminal defense attorney.
+To schedule a consultation with a criminal defense attorney and learn more about your legal rights, contact the Law Offices of Frank Jackson in Dallas today by calling 214-663-2811 or 214-663-2811 (toll-free).